Quadratic integer programming and the slope conjecture: Introduction

-Computing $\hat \d(n)$ is a problem in quadratic integer programming (in short, QIP)~\cite{LORW,Onn,LHORW,KPor}.
 The answer is given by a quadratic quasi-polynomial of $n$, whose coefficient of $n^2$ is independent of $n$, for all but finitely many $n$.
 If we are interested in the quadratic part of $\hat \d(n)$, then we can use state sums for which the degree of the sum drops by the maximum degree of the summand by at most a linear function of $n$.
 We will call such state sums {\em almost tight}.

 A related and simpler real optimization problem is the following

 Using a change of variables $x=ny$, it is easy to see that $\hat \d_{\BR}(n)$ is a quadratic polynomial of $n$, for all but finitely many $n$.